w3woody/OCTools/Docs/OCLex.md

 only a subset of what is processed by lex or flex.
 In the future this list may be expanded.

-    ^        (if used at the start) matches the start of the line
-    $        (if used at the end) matched the end of the line x        the character "x"
+    x        the character "x"
     "x"      an "x", even if x is an operator.
     \x       an "x", even if x is an operator.